by Chris Woodford. Last updated: May 3, 2015.

 Angle of attack

 So other factors must be involved in producing lift as well.
 The best way to think about lift is also the most obvious, at least to a physicist: according to Isaac Newton's third law of motion, if air gives an upward force to a plane, the plane must give an (equal and opposite) downward force to the air.
 So a plane really generates lift by using its wings to push air downward behind it.
 That happens because the wings aren't completely flat, as you might suppose, but tilted back very slightly so they hit the air at an angle of attack: As a result, the wings direct the airflow downward, which pushes them upward and produces the lift.
-To produce extra lift at takeoff and landing (when the plane is moving slower), the planes have flaps on their wings they can extend to push more air down.
+To produce extra lift at takeoff and extra drag at landing (when the plane is moving slower), the planes have flaps on their wings they can extend to push more air down.

 Generally, the air flowing over the top and bottom of a wing follows the curve of the wing surfaces very closely—just as you might follow it if you were tracing its outline with a pen.
 But as the angle of attack increases, the smooth airflow behind the wing starts to break down and become more turbulent and that reduces the lift.
 At a certain angle (generally round about 15°, though it varies), the air no longer flows smoothly around the wing.
 There's a big increase in drag, a big reduction in lift, and the plane is said to have stalled.
 That's a slightly confusing term because the engines keep running and the plane keeps flying; stall simply means a loss of lift.